theochem/horton/doc/user_hf_dft.rst

     # Print the number of alpha orbitals (occupied and virtual)
     print mol.exp_aplha.nfn

-Obviously, if one would like to use these orbitals without projecting them onto a new basis set (as explained in :ref:`user_hf_dft_project_basis`), one is forced to continue working in exactly the same basis set, which can be accessed in this example as ``mol.obasis``.
+Obviously, if you would like to use these orbitals without projecting them onto a new basis set (as explained in :ref:`user_hf_dft_project_basis`), you are forced to continue working in the same basis set, which can be accessed in this example as ``mol.obasis``.
 See :ref:`user_molecularham_geom_and_basis` for more details.